Israel-India close cooperation will grow further: Israeli envoy | Education

 The 30th anniversary of India-Israel diplomatic ties is a good opportunity to look ahead and shape the next 30 years of relations, the Israeli envoy here said on Monday and exuded confidence that the close cooperation between the two countries in different fields will only grow further in the coming years.

-India's Ambassador to Israel Sanjeev Singla said, "We are proud to mark the 30th anniversary of our bilateral relations and look forward to using the special logo throughout the year to celebrate this special milestone.''
-India and Israel are two ancient people, proud of their cultural heritage, and two vibrant democracies, eager to grasp the future, he said.
+India's Ambassador to Israel Sanjeev Singla said, ''We are proud to mark the 30th anniversary of our bilateral relations and look forward to using the special logo throughout the year to celebrate this special milestone.''
+India and Israel are two ancient peoples, proud of their cultural heritage, and two vibrant democracies, eager to grasp the future, he said.

 ''Together we can shape a better future for India, Israel, and the world,'' Singla said.